 You may need more than 1 medium steak per person if you aren’t serving pull apart bread or something on the side.
 Jump to recipe and get started y’all.

-If you have a Foodi, you can find more low carb protein packed ideas in our healthy Ninja Foodi recipes post here.
+If you have a Foodi, you can find more low carb protein packed ideas in our healthy Ninja Foodi recipes listed on our site.

 Air Fryer Steak Bites